-// … identical to previous code
+… identical to previous code …

 }

 Testing the Audio Component

 To test the audio component, you must copy the necessary audio files into your game project.
 Create a new folder in the assets folder and name it sounds.
 Copy the bg_clip.mp3, blue_level_cue.wav, and my_game_cue.wav files into the sounds folder.
 You will now need to update the MyGame and BlueLevel implementations to load and use these audio resources.